Taurach Railway: History

 The Taurach Railway uses the section of the Murtalbahn from Tamsweg to Mauterndorf, which was closed for economic reasons in 1981 after heavy damage to a bridge.
 The section was revived as a museum railway by Club 760, which is an association formed for that purpose.
 Club 760 leased the line on 1 April 1982 and from 1983 to 1987 volunteers and members worked on restoring it.
 The Taurachbahn was opened on 9 July 1988 and operates as a museum railway weekends every summer.

 The route

 The line begins at Mauterndorf station and runs along the Taurach through Gröbendorf stop to Mariapfarr station.
 From there the route goes through Lintsching stop to St. Andrä Andlwirt, which is the terminus for passenger traffic.
 The Taurachbahn continues a further two kilometers to meet the Murtalbahn at Tamsweg.
 On this section is a branchline, which gives an easier grade.
-Tamsweg station is not used for regular tourist traffic because of the fees demanded by the Steiermärki National Railways for it; however special trains do go through to Mauterndorf through Tamsweg from the Murtalbahn on specific occasions.
+Tamsweg station is not used for regular tourist traffic because of the fees demanded by Steiermarkbahn und Bus for it; however special trains do go through to Mauterndorf through Tamsweg from the Murtalbahn on specific occasions.
 Also this section is used for the mutual change by vehicles.